 - Porcelain – 1200 – 1400°C

 Glazes also change depending on the atmosphere in the kiln.
-Different kilns and fuels used cause different effects.
+Different types of kilns and fuels used can cause different effects.

 - Reduction – an oxygen reduced atmosphere due to the live flame needing oxygen to burn, achieved with a gas wood or oil burning kiln.

-It’s worth stating the obvious, pottery has a direct link to the cooking of food.
-The discovery that clay when heated became hard and didn’t disintegrate in water led potters to fire their creations and to build fire pits and eventually to what we now know as kilns.
+The discovery that clay, when heated, became hard and didn’t disintegrate in water led potters to fire their creations, building fire pits which evolved to what we now know as kilns.

-The other invention of upmost importance is the invention of the potter’s wheel.
-Before the wheel early potters would sit on the floor and starting with a thick pad of clay supported between their feet, they would beat the clay into a vessel form.
-Beating the clay from the outside with a paddle and supporting the inside with an anvil, a mushroom shaped tool, rhythmically patting and turning the clay.
+The other invention of utmost importance is the invention of the potter’s wheel.
+Before the wheel, early potters would sit on the floor and starting with a thick pad of clay supported between their feet, they would beat the clay into a vessel form.
+Beating the clay from the outside with a paddle and supporting the inside with an anvil, a mushroom-shaped tool, rhythmically patting and turning the clay.

-After the invention of the wheel in Mesopotamia around 3 – 4000 BC potters started using stone or wooden wheels to make their pots on.
+After the invention of the wheel in Mesopotamia around 3 – 4000 BC, potters started using stone or wooden wheels to make their pots on.
 The wheel was either pushed or kicked around as they worked, enabling potters to spin clay into rounded shapes.
-Groups of potters started working together, sharing kilns and skills, and so began production potting.
+Groups of potters started working together, sharing kilns and skills, and so production potting began.

-Glazes were probably discovered by potters noticing that some clays, as well as ash deposits from the fire on the pots, were shinny.
-Ash and clay have all the ingredients needed to form a glaze at certain temperatures, sometimes matt or, when other reactions take place, highly shinny.
+Glazes were almost certainly discovered by potters noticing that some clays, as well as ash deposits from the fire on the pots, were shiny.
+Ash and clay have all the ingredients needed to form a glaze at certain temperatures, sometimes matte or, when other reactions take place, highly shiny.
 The Far East, particularly China, were instrumental in the development of glazes and high fired porcelain.

 As making methods developed further and slip casting (pouring of liquid clay) was invented in the 18th century by a British potter named Ralph Daniel, potters started using moulds to help form their pots.
 The era of mass production of pottery began – artists became designers with a team of skilled labourers producing the wares.

-Britain led in the industrialization of pottery, with huge pottery firms such as Wedgewood and Minton leading the world.
-In 1851 the Great Exhibition in Crystal Palace, London showcased an incredible collection of ornate and spectacular porcelain objects made in Britain.
-Although it set the scene for a series of world fairs that helped make Britain famous for its pottery, the Exhibition in a way was the start of a movement away from the mass production.
+Britain led the way in the industrialisation of pottery, with huge pottery firms such as Wedgwood and Minton leading the world.
+In 1851, the Great Exhibition in Crystal Palace, London, showcased an incredible collection of ornate and spectacular porcelain objects made in Britain.
+Although it set the scene for a series of world fairs that helped make Britain famous for its pottery, the exhibition was the start of a movement away from mass production.
 Most of the artefacts exhibited, although skilled, were aesthetically disastrous.
-Artist and craftsman had become separated in the vast mechanism that was the factory.
+Artists and craftsmen had become separated in the vast mechanism that was the factory.

 Demand for handmade work increased, which resulted in the Arts and Crafts movement and with it, a belief in a more honest approach to function and materials and a commitment to the enjoyment of the making process.
-Central to these developments was William Morris, whose ideas influenced artists and craftsman all over the world.
-Art schools and museums were set up and for the first-time artists could share skills and admire pots and objects from many distant countries.
+Central to these developments was William Morris, whose ideas influenced artists and craftsmen all over the world.
+Art schools and museums were set up and, for the first time, artists could share skills and admire pots and objects from many distant countries.

 Potters like Lucie Rie, Hans Coper and Peter Voulkos, among others, later challenged the craft-oriented tradition of pottery making non-functional sculptural forms.